 Younger consumers grew up almost entirely within a digital world.
 This generation uses a smartphone or tablet to manage almost any aspect of their lives.

 With this in mind, it’s no surprise that millennial consumers consider traditional high-street banking to be a thing of the past.
 Receiving a cheque from a relative on their birthday is likely to be met with a sigh when they consider the hassle of depositing it.
+The global economy isn’t at a point where we should all be rushing to invest in bitcoin, but the expectations that consumers have now are wildly different than they were just a decade ago.

 At the most basic level, changing consumer habits mean that brand loyalty is dropping.
 Consumers long for cheaper deals and better services.
 Banking is certainly no exception to this trend.